The Skinny on Emma Westwood

-Emma Westwood is a writer, author, journalist, film historian, screenwriter, broadcaster, media commentator and dedicated aesthete of cinema – with a special interest in extreme and horror cinema.
+Emma Westwood is a writer, author, journalist, film aficionado, wannabe screenwriter, broadcaster, media commentator and dedicated aesthete of cinema – with a special interest in extreme and horror cinema.
 She hails from Melbourne, Australia, although you’ll often find her going troppo/finding sanity in her second home of Bali.

 Emma’s first love was music, and she harboured fantasies of becoming a funk bass player and audio engineer, before she fell down a cinematic rabbit-hole and never came out.
 Her weekends as a child were filled with reading, short story writing and marathon VHS-viewing sessions – of films far too sophisticated for her age – facilitated by her uncle’s shared love of movies and her parent’s ignorance as to what she was really doing.

 Emma’s first clandestine viewing of The Exorcist at age 11 (twice in one sitting) kicked off a love affair with the horror genre, which saw her write her first book, Monster Movies, in 2008.
 Her second non-fiction book on David Cronenberg’s The Fly was released in 2018; and her third non-fiction book, co-written with Jez Conolly, on John Frankenheimer’s Seconds (1966) was released in 2021.
 She is currently editing a book of essays from some very talented writers about James Whale’s Bride of Frankenstein (1935).

 However, before Emma started commentating on cinema, she harboured another fantasy – that of becoming a film director.
 Upon completing her Year 12 studies, she applied for the Bachelor of Fine Arts (Film & Television) at the Victorian College of the Arts (VCA).
 Much to the surprise of everyone, she was granted an interview as part of the competitive selection process, aged only 17 at the time, but she hadn’t yet made a film.